 What is WordPress Development?

 WordPress development involves building a website using the WordPress Content Management System (CMS).
-According to research, The CMS powers over 43% of websites globally, making it the most popular CMS worldwide.
+The CMS powers over 43% of websites globally, making it the most popular CMS worldwide.
 WordPress offers thousands of free and premium themes, plugins, and an intuitive backend for managing content.

 - Ease of Use: No coding knowledge required